5 killed in Texas shooting, including 8-year-old child; manhunt underway for suspect

 A Texas man went next door with a rifle and began shooting his neighbors, killing an 8-year-old and four others inside the house, after the family asked him to stop firing rounds in his yard because their baby was trying to sleep, authorities said Saturday.

 San Jacinto County Sheriff Greg Capers told reporters at the scene that authorities were searching for 38-year-old Francisco Oropeza following the overnight shooting in the town of Cleveland, about 45 miles north of Houston.
+By late Saturday morning, Capers said authorities were using scent-tracking dogs and an overhead drone in the search for Oropeza.
 He said Oropeza used an AR-style rifle in the shooting.

 "Everyone that was shot was shot from the neck up, almost execution-style," Capers said during an earlier news conference at the scene.